Cai Xukun: Philanthropy

-Kun has been very active in supporting philanthropies throughout his career.

-Back in 2014, he participated as a runner in a fundraising marathon to help autistic children.
+Since his debut, Kun often uses his social platforms to encourage his fans to participate and do their part for good causes.

-In August 2018, Kun donated 32,000 RMB to a private non-profit autism rehabilitation facility for children older than 6 years old.
-On October 13, 2018, Kun performed at the BAZAAR Stars' Charity Night and donated 600,000 RMB without making it known to the public.
-Unfortunately, his donation invited massive criticism from haters before a list of donors was published.
-The raised funds were intended to be for costs of building facilities to allow students in rural areas to pursue different extracurricular activities, such as learning music.
+In August 2018, Kun donated 32,000 RMB to a private non-profit autism rehabilitation facility for children older than six-years-old.
+On October 13, 2018, Kun performed at the BAZAAR Stars' Charity Night and anonymously donated 600,000 RMB.
+The raised funds were used to build facilities that allow students in rural areas to pursue different extracurricular activities, such as learning music.

-In addition, Kun often uses his Weibo account with over 33 million followers as a platform to encourage his fans to participate in and do their part for good causes, such as making donations to support the fight against leukemia.

-On November 29, 2018, Kun paired up with a traditional musician from the Yi ethnic group in Sichuan and filmed a short program for the "Tracing the Influence of Music" project organized by MiGu Music.
-The idea of the project was to raise awareness, preserve distinctive music cultures and instruments from ancient China.
+On November 29, 2018, Kun paired up with a traditional musician from the Yi ethnic group in Sichuan and filmed a short program for the "Tracing the Influence of Music" project organized by Migu Music.
+The idea of the project was to raise awareness and preserve distinctive music, cultures and instruments from ancient China.

 In December 2018, Kun joined the Star Lights "Battle Against Poverty" project, a charity movement initiated by Jackie Chan, which has garnered the support of many A-list Chinese celebrities.
-Along with a crew of cameramen from Chinese television channel CCTV-6, Kun visited a poverty-stricken area on Hainan Island to film his efforts as part of the Star Lights "Battle Against Poverty" project.
+Along with a crew of cameramen from the Chinese television channel CCTV-6, Kun visited a poverty-stricken area on Hainan Island to film his efforts as part of the project.
 Through a live broadcast, Kun introduced local specialities and agricultural products to viewers across the country, hoping to boost tourism and increase the sales of local products, one of which was the salted duck egg.
-With Kun's popularity and positive influence, fans rushed to purchase these mentioned duck eggs, which led to all 80,000 eggs being sold out within a minute.
+With Kun's popularity and positive influence, all 80,000 eggs sold out within a minute.
 "Cai Xukun's fans, please give the ducks some time" immediately became a trending topic on Weibo.